Vibrational and thermoelastic properties of bcc iron from selected EAM potentials: Methods and details of the calculations

 In particular the Mendelev03 potential (\emph{potential 2} in Ref.~\onlinecite{mendelev}) has been fit to both experimental data (including lattice spacing of bcc and fcc at 0~K, bcc cohesive energy, unrelaxed bcc vacancy formation energy, bcc to fcc crystals energy difference, bcc and fcc interstitial formation energies, liquid density) and to the forces obtained from a few snapshots of an ab-initio MD simulation of liquid, non-magnetic iron.
 The Meyer98 potential has been fit to various experimental data sources, including bcc lattice constant, sublimation energy, elastic constants, bcc-to-fcc energy differences, vacancy formation energy and selected phonon frequencies.
 The Marchese87 potential has been generated starting from an early work by Finnis and Sinclair, and has been fit to experimental cohesive energy, equilibrium volume and elastic constants, in addition to the potential energy along the vacancy migration barrier, but they don't give details of the calculation.
 Finally, the Ouyang12 EAM potential has been fitted to experimental data, including bcc/bcc lattice parameters, elastic constants, cohesive energies, vacancy formation energies in bcc/fcc, bond-length and dissociation energy of the Fe dimer.

 Regardless of the parameterization, low-temperature experimental elastic constants of bcc iron have always been included in the training protocol.
 These potentials are therefore expected to reproduce such quantities at zero temperature and/or in the low-temperature regime.
-However, no systematic analysis has been performed to verify accuracy at finite temperature in the whole experimental temperature range of stability of the $\alpha$ (0$\rightarrow$1043~K) and $\beta$ (1043$\rightarrow$1185~K) phases.
+However, no systematic analysis has been performed to verify accuracy at finite temperature in the whole experimental temperature range of stability of the $\alpha$ (0$\rightarrow$1043~K) and $\beta$ (1043$\rightarrow$1185~K) phases, 1185~K being the experimental melting temperature.
+In order to get a glimpse on the high-temperature behavior of the four potentials, we calculated their melting temperature using the two-phase coexistence method.~\footnote{We prepared a 8000 atoms sample, with two solid (bcc)-liquid interfaces, equilibrated at different temperature, and monitored the movement of the solid-liquid interfaces.
+This way, we obtained a rough estimate of the melting temperature.
+Finally, we performed a constant-enthalpy run and obtained the melting point as the average temperature of the system.} The melting temperatures are the following: $1768\pm16$~K (Mendelev03), $2120\pm17$~K (Meyer03), $2404\pm20$~K (Marchese87) and $2276\pm22$~K (Ouyang12).
+From these results, the Mendelev03 potential, which has been fitted also to the properties of the liquid, provides the best description of melting of solid iron.

 The strategy adopted to calculate finite-temperature elastic constants is based on molecular dynamics (MD) simulations: \begin{enumerate} \item We first compute the thermal expansion from constant pressure MD simulations, and extract the volumetric/linear thermal expansion coefficient $\alpha_V(T)/\alpha_L(T)$ and specific heat at constant pressure $C_P(T)$. \item Second, we calculate the phonon spectrum for a number of temperatures at their respective calculated equilibrium volumes, using the time average of the second moment of atomic displacements. \item Then, we compute the $C_{11}, C_{44}$ and $C'$ elastic constants as a function of temperature from the long-wavelength limit of the finite-temperature phonon dispersions.
 We derive the $C_{12}$ elastic constant and bulk modulus $B$ from standard relationships for cubic crystals. \end{enumerate}